The flu vaccination programme for 2018/19 will commence in October 2018. Invites will be sent out from late August 2018.

 All patients under the age of 18 (if not contra-indicated) will be offered the nasal spray version of the flu vaccination.

-Patients with learning disabilities and/or mobility problems will receive an invitation on a quieter day from our main flu vaccination days.
+Patients with learning disabilities, compromised immune systems and/or mobility problems will receive an invitation at a quieter time or day from our main flu vaccination days.

-The community nursing team will be vaccinating housebound patients as in previous years.
+The community nursing team or our own nurse practitioners will be vaccinating housebound patients as in previous years.

-If you usually have a flu vaccination or are now in any of the groups above, and you have not had an invite sent to you by the end of October, please ring the surgery after 1st November to enquire about your vaccination.
+If you usually have a flu vaccination or are now in any of the groups above, and you have not had an invite sent to you by the end of September, please ring the surgery after 1st October to enquire about your vaccination.
+The vaccination programme runs until March 2019.